pauldcs/tester.sh/readme.md

     and the directories containing the input and expected output files.

     The `-m` argument specifies the mode in which the tests should be run.
-      If the mode is "args-mode" (default), the content of the infile is passed as arguments to the program.
+      If the mode is "args" (default), the content of the infile is passed as arguments to the program.
-      If the mode is "path-mode", the path to the infile is passed as arguments to the program.
+      If the mode is "path", the path to the infile is passed as arguments to the program.

     By default, the script runs the program on files with the ".in" suffix in the "infiles" directory and writes the program's output to a new "outfiles" directory.
 It then